MACRocketry/2018-MacRocketry_SD_Logger/README.md

 # MacRocketry_SD_Logger
-A simple library to interface and log data using SD Card, developed by Jerry Pham
+A simple library to interface and log data using SD Card